MegaManSec/JoshuaHu/_posts/2024-10-07-facetimehd-webcam-linux-vm-macbook-freebsd-broadcom-1570.md

 ---

-We can use the `pwcview` program to view the website (or any other way, like Firefox):
+We can use the `pwcview` program to view the webcam (or any other way, like Firefox):

 ```console
 $ pwcview -y -f 25